1990 Peruvian general election: Aftermath

 The two chambers of the elected Congress in Peru were unable to complete their constitutional terms due to a self-coup by Fujimori on 5 April 1992, in which he dissolved Congress and intervened in the judiciary, effectively suspending the constitutional governance.
 Following the coup, Fujimori governed with full powers until the end of 1993, when a Democratic Constituent Congress was inaugurated.
 Despite the political upheaval, Fujimori completed his term and was re-elected in 1995.
 This period of governance led to significant constitutional reform, including the abolition of the Senate.
-As a result, the 1990 elections were the last for the bicameral parliament.
+As a result, the 1990 elections were the last for the bicameral parliament, until it was restored in time for the 2026 presidential election.